 So there you have my 3 favourite childhood books!
 I can’t wait until Mia is old enough for me to start reading these books to her and secretly it will be lovely for me to relive my own childhood!
 Mia seems to be really interested in books and we have always enjoyed reading to her.
 Now she can read well herself, we don’t spend much time reading to her anymore, it’s more the other way around!

-Which of the books you enjoyed as a child would you like to read again?
+Which books you enjoyed as a child would you like to read again?